AUCOHL/Lighter/README.md

 # Automatic clock gating on Yosys RTLIL level
-An automatic clock gating utility that is generic for all SKY_130 RTL designs.\n The tool produces a gatelevel netlist with a significant reduction in the dynamic power.
+An automatic clock gating utility that is generic for all SKY_130 RTL designs.
+The tool takes an RTL HDL design (typicaly Verilog) and applies clock gating using over the shelf commands provided by Yosys.
+The clock-gating problem is transformed into a graph problem by the help of Yosys RTLIL (register tranfer level intermediate language), where the tool replaces all flipflops with enable inputs into clock-gated flipflops.
+*

 # The American University In Cairo
 ![the_american_university_in_cairo_0](https://user-images.githubusercontent.com/63082375/145812500-c4416b84-b1f0-4c99-b2f5-39622d864d2b.jpg)